New Project: “At the intersection of violent crime, mental heath and the media: The case of Vincent Li”

 The project findings will be disseminated at several public gatherings, CGSM, referred articles in appropriate academic journals, and professional conferences.

-Ongoing Research: “Media Representations of Madness, Addiction and Crime/Criminalization: A Preliminary, Intersectional Analysis of Documentary Films Used for Public Education in Canada, 1920-1969”
+Completed Research: “Media Representations of Madness, Addiction and Crime/Criminalization: A Preliminary, Intersectional Analysis of Documentary Films Used for Public Education in Canada, 1920-1969”

 The Criminal Justice System, Mental Health and Substance Use research team started their first seed project in May, 2010.